hendriramadhon/price_monitor/README.md

 # price_monitor
-simple project for recording price, description, images, url of Fabelio product by grabbing from url https://fabelio.com this record will be store on the yaml/raw file and update hourly
+simple app for recording price, description, images, url of Fabelio product by grabbing from url https://fabelio.com this record will be store on the yaml/raw file and update hourly

 ## installing (on local machine)